maximilionus/interform/README.rst

     Languages, listed in **Native Support** are supported by python without any external packages, while **External Support** requires external packages to be installed.
 For more detailed information go here: `Intallation Guide <https://maximilionus.github.io/sphinx-docs-test/guide_installation.html>`_

-Installation
+Documentation
 --------------------------------------
-You can read about installing this package in `this Intallation Guide <https://maximilionus.github.io/interform/guide_installation.html>`_
+All information about this module installation and usage is located in documentation `on this link <https://maximilionus.github.io/interform/index.html>`__